 In this regard, the role of the Muslim Resource Centre board of directors is incredibly important.
-Their active participation and oversight ensure we never lose sight of our vision.
-Some of their duties include:
+Their active participation and oversight ensure that we stay true to our vision.
+Some of the board’s duties include:

 ● Ensure the expected standards of governance, accountability and transparency are met.

 ● Approve budgets, audited financial statements, and governance policies.

 ● Ensure all by-laws and policies, including those addressing conflict of interest, and code of ethics, meet today’s standards.

 ● Provide general oversight and create a culture of excellence within the organization.

 Barb MacQuarrie is the Community Director of the Centre for Research and Education on Violence against Women & Children at Western University.
 She develops and promotes evidence based education and prevention initiatives involving both community-based and university-based partners.

 Barb coordinated the first Canadian study on the impacts of domestic violence on the workplace.
 Her recent research and education initiatives have focused on sexual violence on campuses and workplace education on domestic violence.
 She is proud to support the mission of the MRCSSI to provide culturally integrative services that build capacity to help individuals, families and communities to overcome challenges, manage conflict and ensure safety and well-being.

 Barb is a recipient of the Order of Ontario, the province’s highest official honour, recognizing individual excellence.